algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x0b
 - Pops: *... stack*, {uint64 A}, {uint64 B}
 - Pushes: uint64
-- A times B. Panic on overflow.
+- A times B. Fail on overflow.

 Overflow is an error condition which halts execution and fails the transaction.
 Full precision is available from `mulw`.